bseb/Vault-Container/README.md

 `vault auth`

-It will prompt you for the token, it is the same root token as above.
+It will prompt you for the token, it wants  the root token that was provided from vault init.

+Further instructions for using vault can be found at https://www.vaultproject.io/docs/index.html